helxplatform/search-documentation/docs/development-guide/dug/config.md

 ## 1. Set Up the Dug Environment
 PJ's stuff here

 Client machine must be able to access enviro

+Dug devs provided with X, Y, Z...

+K8 cluster must have so much compute power...

+(Get specs on current cluster)

 ## 2. Add the Helm Repo and Pull the Latest Helm Chart